An Agentic Operationalization of DISARM for FIMI Investigation on Social Media: Introduction

+We evaluate the approach on two real-world datasets annotated by FIMI domain practitioners.
+This allows us to test whether autonomous agents can detect known TTP patterns, how robustly they generalize across platforms and topics, and where human oversight remains essential.
+We make three contributions to the practice of FIMI investigation:

-\begin{enumerate} \item \textbf{Technique-guided agent architecture}: We present a modular agent architecture that operationalizes DISARM as an executable investigative workflow, featuring technique-guided hypothesis generation where every discovered pattern maps to a specific TTP, and subprocess relay enabling consistent execution across 15 investigation rounds.
+\begin{enumerate} \item \textbf{Technique-guided agent architecture}: We present a modular agent architecture that operationalizes DISARM as an executable investigative workflow, featuring technique-guided hypothesis generation, in which every discovered pattern maps to a specific TTP, and subprocess relay, which enables consistent execution across 15 investigation rounds.